lifchrs/CUDA-Flash-Attention/report.md

 ### Performance Bottlenecks and Attempted Optimizations

-When profiling our code, it became apparent that our naive matrix multiply algorithm was significnatly impacting our code's performance and this is supported by multiple metrics.
+When profiling our code, it became apparent that our naive matrix multiply algorithm was significantly impacting our code's performance and this is supported by multiple metrics.
 Firstly, for larger block sizes, we get the compute throughput is only 7.37%, which is far from optimal.
 Furthermore, the L1/TEX Cache Throughput is nearly at 100% and for very large blocks, even the L2 Cache Throughput starts to be significantly used.
 In contrast, smaller block sizes use about half of the L1/TEX Cache Throughput and nearly none of the L2 Cache Throughput.
 These metrics are all consistent with our understanding of the matrix multiply algorithm (as learned from Project 1 in this course).

 Another bottleneck that we observed was a very low theoretical occupancy.
 Occupancy is the ratio of maximum active warps on an SM to the maximum supported concurrent warps on an SM.
 Our theoretical occupancy was being bottlenecked when we would increase